rickyfuk/uwbootscamphomework6/README.md

 Plan for the future development of this site:

 1. The user can click the different data box and the details weather data for that day will show up on the main box.
+2. enhance the search box with an autocompleted function when the user type part of the city name
-2. Set up an option page for the user to choose the parameter (e.g. wind speed - MPH/Knt)
+3. Set up an option page for the user to choose the parameter (e.g. wind speed - MPH/Knt)
-3. Connect more API with the location (e.g. news/yelp)
+4. Connect more API with the location (e.g. news/yelp)

 # Create By